iiroj/html-renderer-webpack-plugin/README.md

 Because your renderer function typically imports your `<App />`, you probably need [babel](https://babeljs.io/).
 The easiest way is to run your webpack config through babel with `webpack --config webpack.config.babel.js`.

 ## Working with Hot Reloading

+Since version `v5.0.0` the `HTMLRendererWebpackPlugin` accepts the `renderer` option as a path to the renderer function (`string`), and will then dynamically import the function before each renderer.
+This makes the renderer result be always up-to-date with Hot Reloading.

+For older versions:

 ### TL;DR